rombrew/phobia/doc/GettingStarted.md

 There is two parts of software:

-1. Numerical model of VSI with BLDC connected.
+1. Numerical model of VSI with PMSM connected.
+2. Firmware for MCU.

 The model enables us to develop control code in fast cycle without hardware tests.
 It is complete enough to take into account all of motor parameters.
-2. Firmware for MCU.

 The firmware can be compiled with appropriate [GCC](https://gcc.gnu.org/) or [Clang](https://clang.llvm.org/) toolchain for Cortex-M4F target.

 	# hg clone https://hg.code.sf.net/p/phobia/code phobia
 	# cd phobia/src
-	# make zip
+	# make flash

-We use [stmflasher](https://bitbucket.org/amaora/stmflasher) to upload the firmware into MCU.
+We use [stm32flash](https://sourceforge.net/projects/stm32flash/) to upload the firmware into MCU.
 You should have a serial port connected to the board USART pins and BOOT pin shorted to the +3.3v.
 Alternatively, you can use SWD.